Texera/texera-jmeter-testing/README.md

 - **CSV Dataset Config**: CSV file that defines all the username and password pairs to be used for testing.
   1. CSV format: user, password
   2. Variable name: Generate jmeter variable name to store username and password
+- ### “View Results Tree” Listener is used to track and view the output/status of all the requests executed.

 ### **HTTP requests in simple_test:**